Listing Variables

 can be used.
 This is because the final setup that occurs just before execution determines the hierarchy and builds the data structures and connections.
 In some cases however, it can be useful to call these functions on a system prior to execution to assist in configuring your model.
 At configure

 When working with Distributed Variables, it may also be useful to display the global shape of a variable as well as the shape on the current processor.
-Note that this information is not available until after the model has been completely set up and run.
+Note that this information is not available until after the model has been completely set up.

 Note

-This feature requires MPI, and may not be able to be run on Colab.
+This feature requires MPI, and may not be able to be run on Colab or Binder.

 DistribComp